bellati/dbt-vscode-extension/README.md

 - `Upstream` shows dependencies
 - `Downstream` shows dependents
 - sources can appear only as upstream leaf nodes
-- local nodes use a green icon and can be opened
+- local model, seed, and snapshot nodes use filled glyphs and can be opened
-- external or unresolved nodes use a gray icon and are shown for visibility, but they do not open files
+- external or unresolved nodes stay visible with hollow glyphs, but they do not open files
+- source nodes use a distinct source glyph and open only when the manifest points to a local file
 - if the lineage is truncated by the node limit, the branch ends with `… more nodes not shown`

 The view is backed by dbt's manifest graph, but rendered as a normal VS Code tree.
 Shared dependencies can therefore appear more than once in different branches.